 Based on your goals, decide how frequently you want to send emails and how long you want the campaign to be.
 When making these choices, think about your avatar, or ideal customer.

 How much existing knowledge does that person have?
-Is she a voracious reader and researcher, or are occasional bite-sized pieces better?
+Are they a voracious reader and researcher, or are occasional bite-sized pieces better?
 Is your avatar constantly bombarded with emails, or is this person more selective in choosing subscriptions?

 Also, consider the content you currently have.
 Is yours a newer blog with only a few pieces of content that match your goals?
 Do you have several evergreen articles that you could recycle?